odysseyindia/odyssey-tours/content/english/destinations/india/regions/mumbai-goa-and-the-deccan/deccan-explorer/_index.md

     item:
       - type: city
         url: /destinations/india/states/karnataka/cities/gulbarga/
+        title: Gulbarga
         content: >-
           Today, you have a fairly long drive, broken at Bidar, a pleasant town where one can visit abandoned 15th-century palaces, mosques and huge domed tombs, some of the finest examples of Muslim architecture in the Deccan.

           Bidar is still a centre of ‘Bidriware’, in which beautiful flowing floral and arabesque patterns are inlaid and engraved on various objects.
 This technique was developed by Persian silversmiths, whose descendants can be seen at work in the old part of town.

-          You continue to Gulbarga (or Kalaburagi) was the capital of the Bahmani dynasty.
-Later captured by the Adil Shahis and Mughals, it has remained a staunchly Muslim town.
-The most striking remains are the fort, with its citadel and mosque, the Jama Mashid (modelled on the great mosque of Cordoba), and its domed tomb, the Dargah of Bande Nawaz, the great Sufi saint and spiritual mentor of the Bahmani rulers.
       - type: hotel
         url: >-
           /destinations/india/states/karnataka/cities/gulbarga/hotels/citrus-hotel-gulbarga-by-othpl/
+        title: Citrus Hotel Gulbarga by OTHPL
         content: >-
           This modern, well-designed hotel is the best option in the town of Gulbarga (or Kalaburagi).
 Located close to both the railway station